jliszka/jliszka.github.com/_posts/2013-12-18-bayesian-networks-and-causality.md

 The two "smokes" nodes have the same probability distribution but are independent from one another.

 This is pretty great!
 Using the "smokes" node on the bottom, we can now ask this graph about the probability of someone getting cancer, as if their decision to smoke was independent of any other factors.
+In other words, we can now determine _what would have happened_ if we had been able to force our subjects to smoke or not smoke in a controlled experiment.

-Before we do that, though, we're going to need to make one more little change — as it is, we're going to run into trouble with the "???" node.
+Before we do that, though, we're going to need to make one more little change—as it is, we're going to run into trouble with the "???" node.
 Since this node represents unknown causes in our model, we're not going to be able to observe it or its effects on other nodes.
 Fortunately, due to the magic of the Bayes-Ball rules, we can replace it with an arrow that goes directly from "smokes" to "cancer", without changing the meaning of the graph.
+So our two graphs become:

 ![Smoking 4](/assets/img/pgm/smoking4.png)